 Short Mental Body Scan

 - Scan your body from head to toe, focusing on one muscle group at a time.

-- Mentally release any tension you find along the way – breathing in as you focus then breathing out as you let go of any tension you are holding in that area.
+- Mentally release any tension you find along the way – breathing in as you focus on the muscle group then breathing out as you let go of any tension you are holding in that area.

 Full Body Scan

 - Listening to a full 30-40 minute body scan (e.g. Jon Kabat-Zinn’s) is great for beginners and for deep relaxation, muscle by muscle and limb by limb starting with just your left big toe.

 - Once you become practiced at relaxing your body this way, you may be able to just bring your awareness briefly to each body part and consciously relax from head to toe or toe to head without doing a full body scan.